rebecca-17/MiniBlue/README.md

-**Partner Info:**

-**Arron Ye (Manager):**
-    arronye@udel.edu
-    702765012
-    What I contributed: I converted the scroll code into the our current code, and using it to make Mini Rebecca move (The blue square).
-I added the code and checks to ensure Mini Rebecca does not move out of the border.
-I created the code that make gems and the code to search for gems.

-**Rebecca Forman:**
-    raforman@udel.edu
-    702736493
-    What I contributed: I implemented the shake input which displays the score for 3 seconds and then returns player to game play.
-I also made the game end after 8 gems are collected, and the created the code that creates the border.

-**The program:**
+# Mini Blue- Raspberry Pi Animation

+*A collaborative project by Rebecca Forman and Arron Ye for our Intro to Systems Programming course.*

-The program is a game in which you control Mini Rebecca (The blue square) to collect 8 gems (The green squares).
+This program is a game in which you control Mini Blue (a blue square) to collect 8 gems (green squares) on a Raspberry Pi LED display.

-**Instructions:**
+# Instructions:
-    To start the program simply place on a flat surface ensuring the rasberry PI is not moving then start the program via
+    To start the program, simply place the Raspberry Pi on a flat surface, ensuring it is not moving, then start the program via

     make run

-To control mini Rebecca using the joystick moving her to the gems once you are on top of the gems simply click into/press down on the joystick to collect the gem.
-After each succesful search a new gem will spawn, after 8 gems are collected the game will end.

-To check how many gems you have simply shake the rasberry PI, each green line represents a gem collected.
+To control Mini Blue, use the joystick to move it to the gems.
+Once you are on top of a gem press into the joystick to collect it.
+After each successful collection, a new gem will spawn.
+After 8 gems are collected, the game will end.
+To check how many gems you have collected, simply shake the Raspberry Pi, each green line displayed represents a gem collected.

 Additional commands:

-    make all -> complies the file
+    make all -> compiles the files
     make clean -> removes the compiled files
-    ./project -> to run the game
+    ./project -> runs the game

+### What Rebecca contributed:
+- Developed the code to display the score once the Raspberry Pi is shaken
+- Terminated the game once eight gems are collected
+- Designed the border

+### What Arron contributed:
+- Developed the code to make Mini Blue move
+- Implemented the border boundaries
+- Created the code to randomly generate gem spawns

+### What we learned:
+- Created a functional program using C and the Raspberry Pi
+- Connected joystick and accelerometer readings to functionality in the program
+- Teamwork, communication, and patience is key